Anna Maximovitch: Life

 Maximovitch was a Russian émigré, who left Russia with her brother Basile Maximovitch and her mother Edda in 1922, to escape the Russian Revolution and arrived via Constantinople to settle in an apartment at 12 Rue de Viatau in Paris, France.
+When their father died, he left the family peniless.
+They turned to the church and received help from Emanuel-Anatole-Raphaël Chaptal de Chanteloup, who ensured they were fed and the children were educated.

-In Paris, Maximovitch joined the French Army and trained as a nurse before taking part in the Great Syrian Revolt, in a campaign against the Druze in 1925–1926.
+In Paris, Maximovitch joined the French Army and trained as a nurse before taking part in the Great Syrian Revolt, in a campaign against the Druze during 1925–1926.
 While there she treated Count Léonor de Rohan-Chabot.
-After leaving the army she continued her studies and became a neuropsychiatrist, at the time known as a nerve doctor.
-During the 1930s, Maximovitch ran a nursing home in Thiais.
+After leaving the army she continued her studies and became a neurologist, at the time known as a nerve doctor.
+During the 1930s, Maximovitch worked in a nursing home in Thiais.

 Around 1936, Maximovitch became a member of the left-wing Union of Russian Defencists, eventually becoming their leader.
-The union was an organisation that existed in Paris and Prague to decide whom they should support in the event of war between Russian and Germany.
+The union was an organisation that existed in Paris and Prague to decide whom they should support in the event of war between Russia and Germany.
 Maximovitch supported the group between 1937 and 1939, by supplying monies to individual members of the organisation.
 Eventually, the organisation decided to support the Soviet Union.
 In September 1939, during mobilisation of the French Army, Maximovitch was imprisoned and then quickly released.

 Through her brother, she was introduced to Leopold Trepper in November 1940, who at the time was the technical director of a Soviet espionage network in Europe.
 In 1940, Maximovitch recruited Käte Voelkner, a secretary who became part of Trepper's group in France.
 Voelkner worked in the German headquarters with offices in the Chamber of Deputies in Paris.

 She would supply blank forms, stamps and specimen signatures of heads of department for copying.